russellgordon/teaching/src/site/notes/Current Courses/Grade 12 Computer Science/Tasks/Create Task.md

         - Here is [how to "make small text large"](https://www.russellgordon.ca/tips/embiggen-text-like-a-pro/) if you wish to use this effect in your video.

         > [!NOTE]
         > It is not required to show text captions within your video, although it is encouraged *if you have the time* as it makes the College Board evaluator's job easier.
+If you choose to do this, [use Quicktime Player](https://support.apple.com/en-ca/guide/quicktime-player/qtp97b08e666/10.5/mac/12.0) to record your video.

     3. Author your written responses to the [required questions](https://www.icloud.com/iclouddrive/088PneqzsLiNHeOKoFp_0eBiA#AP_Create_Task_-_Written_Responses).
 	    - Be sure that code screenshots are legible – code cannot be so tiny that it becomes nearly impossible to read without a magnifying glass.
+	    - ==It is recommended that you take screenshots for your written responses from the PDF you created using BBEdit, so that line numbers match up with the PDF file you are providing with your full program code.==
+		    - If you instead take code screenshots from Xcode directly, line numbers will not match up with your full program code PDF, which could be confusing for the College Board evaluator who reviews your submission.

 4. When you are all finished, [submit your work to the College Board](https://digitalportfolio.collegeboard.org/).